microsoft/pxt/docs/simshim.md

 Both of these refer to constants from the `DAL` namespace.
 There is typically one `dal.d.ts` file per target which defines the `DAL` namespace, and it is generated automatically from the C++ sources.
+Once all the C++ files are in place, and you want to force re-generation of `dal.d.ts` use `pxt builddaldts` command.

 For every constant `FOO` in `config` (or `userconfig`), there has to be a corresponding `DAL.CFG_FOO` which defines an index under which the configuration setting is stored.